gangstakamikadze/hyperliquid-trading-bot-vault-automation/README.md

 # Solana Auto Sniping Bot 🌟
+The bot is optimized and ready for trading in mainnet.
+Just configure config and RPC, in config.yaml you can specify unlimited number of wallets based on the templates

-Solana Sniper is ultimate tool for conquering the Solana blockchain! 🚀 This powerful, open-source bot is designed to automate trading, portfolio management, and market-making with lightning speed and precision.
+Solana Sniper is tool for conquering the Solana blockchain! 🚀 This , open-source bot is designed to automate trading, portfolio management, and market-making with lightning speed and precision.
 Whether you're a DeFi enthusiast or a seasoned trader, Solana Sniper gives you the edge to snipe new token pools, optimize profits, and stay ahead of the game. 💸
 ## Why Solana Auto Sniping is Unique? 🎯
 - Blazing Fast on Solana ⚡: Built for Solana’s high-speed blockchain, it snipes new liquidity pools and executes trades in milliseconds.